tom-spi/NMEA-0183-Optical-Link/Tx_Module/readme.md

-This folder contains the KiCAD project files and all software for the Tx Module.
+This folder contains the KiCAD files, PCB Gerber files and software written for the Tx Module.